This is an introductory article about the basics of Purchase Orders in PurchasePlus.

 A Purchase Order can also include important information like Delivery Address, Expected Delivery Date, and other useful information that helps the Purchaser and Supplier communicate about the Purchase Order.

-Users can View Purchase Orders that have been created by their Organization by visiting [Purchase Orders] → [View All] from the side navigation bar.
+To find your Purchase Orders select [Purchase Orders] → [View All] from the side navigation bar:

 Purchase Order Statuses